julien-amar/hacking-journey/0x03 - Learning Python/README.md

 ['hello.py', 'argument', 'with quotes', 'and', 'spaces']
 ```

-You can also execute a single line of python to exploit a specific binary:
+You can also execute a single line of python (by example, to exploit a specific binary):
 ```sh
 $> python -c 'print "A"*(4+16*3+14)' | ./exploit
 Congratulation, you changed the variable, using a buffer overflow technique.